yoctoproject/poky/documentation/ref-manual/variables.rst

       ":ref:`dev-manual/new-recipe:using virtual providers`" section in the
       Yocto Project Development Tasks Manual.

+   :term:`PREFERRED_TOOLCHAIN`
+      The :term:`PREFERRED_TOOLCHAIN` variable selects the toolchain to use for compiling recipes.
+This variable is not meant to be overridden globally.
+      Instead, the values of :term:`PREFERRED_TOOLCHAIN_TARGET`,
+      :term:`PREFERRED_TOOLCHAIN_NATIVE` and :term:`PREFERRED_TOOLCHAIN_SDK`
+      should be overridden.

+   :term:`PREFERRED_TOOLCHAIN_NATIVE`
+      This variable controls the toolchain used for compiling :ref:`ref-classes-native` recipes.

+      This variable should be set globally from a :term:`configuration file`.

+      See :term:`PREFERRED_TOOLCHAIN_TARGET` for more details on the possible values for this variable.

+      A recipe that does not support the toolchain specified by :term:`PREFERRED_TOOLCHAIN_NATIVE` can override it locally with
+      :term:`TOOLCHAIN_NATIVE`.

+   :term:`PREFERRED_TOOLCHAIN_SDK`
+      This variable controls the toolchain used for compiling :ref:`ref-classes-nativesdk` recipes.

+      This variable should be set globally from a :term:`configuration file`.

+      See :term:`PREFERRED_TOOLCHAIN_TARGET` for more details on the possible values for this variable.

+   :term:`PREFERRED_TOOLCHAIN_TARGET`
+      This variable controls the toolchain used for compiling recipes in the architecture of the target :term:`MACHINE`.

+      There are two possible values for this variable at the moment:

+      -  :ref:`gcc <ref-classes-toolchain-gcc>` (default): the GCC/Binutils toolchain.
+      -  :ref:`clang <ref-classes-toolchain-clang>`: the Clang/LLVM toolchain.

+      :term:`PREFERRED_TOOLCHAIN_TARGET` will make the :ref:`ref-classes-base`
+      class inherit one of the toolchain classes defined in :oe_git:`meta/classes/toolchain
+      </openembedded-core/tree/meta/classes/toolchain>`.
+As a consequence, this
+      variable should be set globally from a :term:`configuration file`.

+      These classes define commands used for cross-compiling such as :term:`CC`, :term:`CXX`, :term:`LD` and so on.

+      A recipe that does not support the toolchain specified by :term:`PREFERRED_TOOLCHAIN_TARGET` can override it locally with
+      :term:`TOOLCHAIN`.

    :term:`PREFERRED_VERSION`
       If there are multiple versions of a recipe available, this variable determines which version should be given preference.
 You must always